The Australasian Association for Theatre, Drama and Performance Studies has created a new award for Excellence in Editing, the Joanne Tompkins Prize.

 The nominators should provide a statement that consists of the following:

-- The name of the journal or special issue
+- The name of the journal, special issue, or edited collection;

-- The reason for the nomination (longevity of contribution, innovation in the field, impact)
+- The reason for the nomination that addresses longevity of contribution, innovation in the field, and impact;

-- For special issues: a brief statement about the importance of the issue
+- For special issues: a brief statement about the importance of the issue; and

 Nominees will be asked to provide:

-- For special issues: two copies of the special issue
+- For special issues: three copies of the special issue

-- For journal series: two copies of three separate issues
+- For journal series: three copies of three separate issues

 About Joanne Tompkins